annaksondzyk/Taxi-service-performance-analysis/README.md

 ### Business Questions Analysis
 #### User Funnel
 ##### Observations:
 - 26.4% of users who downloaded the app completed and paid for at least 1 ride.

+- Largest losses of users occured at sign-up, ride requested
 - Largest losses of users on different steps of the funnel:
 	- signed up:
 		- 25.35% loss out of downloads (74.65% of users signed up after the download);